neil7057/beach_hut_society/README.md

     2. As a First Time Visitor, I want to get an indictaion of the types of content.

         1. The Home page lists the forum threads with most recent first.
-        2. The first comment on each post is also displayed.
+        2. The most recent comment on each post is also displayed.
         3. There is a search facility on the header of each page.

     3. As a First Time Visitor, I want to be able to sign up and post.